Restorative Policing

 This hardback is available in another edition too:

-In the UK and elsewhere, restorative justice and policing are core components of a range of university programmes; however, currently no such text exists on the intersection of these two areas of study.
-This book draws together these diverse theoretical perspectives to provide an innovative, knowledge-rich text that is essential reading for all those engaged with the evolution and practice of restorative policing.
+In the UK and beyond, restorative justice and policing are fundamental elements of various university programs; however, there is currently no comprehensive text addressing the intersection of these two fields.
+Restorative Policing brings together diverse theoretical perspectives to create an innovative and knowledge-rich resource that is essential for anyone engaged in the evolution and practice of restorative policing.

 "Police are understood largely as ‘crime-fighting professionals’, yet some highly effective policing involves partnering with others to increase public safety, prevent crime, and respond to related social problems.
 In this engaging work Kerry Clamp and Craig Patterson explain how restorative policing can extend the earlier reforms of community- and problem-oriented policing.
 They offer striking examples of police working as ‘street-level leaders’, working with citizens, rather than simply doing things to and for them.
 The discussion extends well beyond theory and high level strategy, to the practicalities of program implementation, and an impressively accurate account of how conflict resolution processes actually work, and may help us ‘to reconnect with one another.’"